MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 14-16/Note 3 - [Optional] Colours and Shapes in Pygame.md

 ### Screen Coordinates

-Coordinates in computer science are different than coordinates in math.
+Coordinates in programming are different than coordinates in math.

 In math, 2-dimensional coordinates can be graphed on a Cartesian Plane like this: